 verification process.
 If you filed an amended federal tax return, please contact our office; additional forms are required for this.

-Please include all required signatures where requested.
+Please include all required signatures and dates where requested.
 Failure to

 What happens after all my documentation and signatures are submitted?